-17.1 The COLLEGE shall not accept any inappropriate behavior directed at any member of staff or fellow students under any circumstances.
-This includes harsh words, bad language, sexual harassment, hate words, race/ethnic/religious discriminations and/or threats via email, in writing, over the telephone, or text messages or in person.
+17.1 The COLLEGE shall not accept any inappropriate behaviour directed at any member of staff or fellow students under any circumstances.
+This includes harsh words, bad language, sexual harassment, hate words, race/ethnic/religious discriminations and/or threats via any form.

-18.1 The COLLEGE shall not be liable for any delay or failure to perform any of its obligations if the delay or failure results from events or circumstances outside its reasonable control, including but not limited to acts of God, strikes, lockouts, accidents, war, fire, breakdown of plant or machinery or shortage or unavailability of raw materials from a natural source of supply, and the COLLEGE shall be entitled to a reasonable extension to undertake it’s obligations.
+18.1 The COLLEGE shall not be liable for any delay or failure to perform any of its obligations if the delay or failure results from events or circumstances outside its reasonable control, including but not limited to acts of God, strikes, pandemic lockdowns, travel restrictions, lockouts, accidents, war, fire, breakdown of plant or machinery or shortage or unavailability of raw materials from a natural source of supply, and the COLLEGE shall be entitled to a reasonable extension to undertake its obligations.

 19.1 The COLLEGE shall not allow a COURSE to be transferred from a STUDENT to a third party.

-20.1 All of the content contained within the Online Lectures of any COURSE, any course material or other documentation contained on the Moodle or otherwise is the property of the COLLEGE.
-Any unlawful copying, recording, trading, pirating or unauthorized use of the COURSE and/or COURSE material will be construed as a breach of copyright and the COLLEGE reserves the right to make a claim against the STUDENT.
+20.1 All of the content contained within the Online Lectures of any COURSE, any COURSE MATERIAL or other documentation contained on the CCM MOODLE or otherwise is the property of the COLLEGE.
+Any unlawful copying, recording, trading, pirating or unauthorised use of the COURSE and/or COURSE MATERIAL will be construed as a breach of copyright and the COLLEGE reserves the right to make a claim against the STUDENT.

-21.1 Notwithstanding any other provisions contained herein, and without prejudice to any other rights such party serving notice may have, the COLLEGE may forthwith terminate access to the COURSE by written notice to the STUDENT, if STUDENT commits any breach of these TERMS and fails to remedy such breach within 14 days of written notification by the COLLEGE.
+21.1 Notwithstanding any other provisions contained herein, and without prejudice to any other rights such party serving notice may have, the COLLEGE may forthwith terminate access to the COURSE by written notice to the STUDENT, if the STUDENT commits any breach of these TERMS and fails to remedy such breach within (14) fourteen days of written notification by the COLLEGE.

 22.1 The STUDENT may not assign or sub-contract any rights or obligations under this contract to a third party unless the COLLEGE agrees in writing.

-23.1 The COLLEGE shall be entitled to alter these TERMS at any time, but this right shall not affect the existing TERMS accepted by STUDENT at the time of the their enrolment to the course..
-Any updates or amendments will be posted on the Website.
+23.1 The COLLEGE shall be entitled to alter these TERMS at any time, but this right shall not affect the existing TERMS accepted by the STUDENT at the time of their enrolment to the course.
+Any updates or amendments will be posted on the COLLEGES website.
 In addition, the COLLEGE reserves the right to modify, suspend or discontinue all of the Online Content and Courses with or without notice to the STUDENT.
 The COLLEGE will not be liable to the STUDENT or any third party for any such modifications, suspension or termination.